 There’s a very old joke about a guy in the hospital who can’t sleep.
 When he finally manages to fall asleep, a nurse wakes him up to give him a sleeping pill.

 The joke resonated with people because hospitals are thought of as difficult places to get sleep.
 Patients discharged from the hospital may sleep better at home, but many continue to have difficulty sleeping for several reasons including pain and side-effects of medication.

 America is Sleepy

 Sleep disturbances are common even in people who haven’t been in a hospital recently.
-Population based studies consistently measure the rate of insomnia in the US at around 30% of the adult population.
+Population based studies consistently measure the rate of insomnia in the US at around 30% of the adult population1.
 This means that almost one out of three Americans reports difficulty falling asleep or staying asleep.
-For individuals with post-traumatic stress disorder (PTSD), the problem is much worse: as many as 70% of people with PTSD report chronic sleep disturbances.
+For individuals with post-traumatic stress disorder (PTSD), the problem is much worse: as many as 70% of people with PTSD report chronic sleep disturbances2.
 Twenty-first century lifestyle changes are also partially to blame.
 The widespread use of electronic screens on cell phones and tablets plays a role as well.
-The type of light emitted by screens has been shown to inhibit production of melatonin, the hormone that helps regulate sleep-wake cycles.
+The type of light emitted by screens has been shown to inhibit production of melatonin3, the hormone that helps regulate sleep-wake cycles.

 Wearables for Sleep Monitoring